lowson/old-major/README.md

 - more validation, such as ensuring that PCRE is not the first payload section in a rule
 - importing existing rules
 - user-specified values for the Source/Destination IP/Port fields (i.e. variables)

+## Development

+See CONTRIBUTING.md for instructions on how to contribute to this project.

+### Testing

+Run `ng test` to run the Karma tests over the project.

+### Building

+Run `ng build` to compile the Typescript files into the /dist directory.

+### Running

+Run `ng serve` for a dev server with live reload.
+The app will run on port 4200 by default.